NSU Student Handbook

 Benn started the program already a part of student affairs, as an Area Coordinator for Florida Memorial University.
 He attended Nova to hone his skills and to enhance his experience professionally.
 He graduated with his Masters of College Student Affairs in 2014.
 He then began work as Judicial Director at Howard University in Washington, D.C.
 He is still currently employed in this position and absolutely loves it.
 The skills he gained in the CSA program at Nova really prepared him for his current work.
 He remembers his experiences within his practicum since Dr. Holliday was his supervisor.
 He has kept what he learned under her and puts it into practice every day.
 Feel free to contact Benn for any assistance.

-Craig graduated with his M.S. in Student Affairs and started working as the Assistant Director of Orientation Programs at Purdue University.
+Craig graduated with his M.S. in Student Affairs after being the GA for Marketing and Outreach in the Office of Orientation and started working as the Assistant Director of Orientation Programs at Purdue University.
 Craig is currently the Director of Orientation Programs at Purdue University.
 When looking back at his time as a student in the College Student Affairs program, Craig finds himself “reflecting back to several of my classes when going through the day-to-day functions of my role.
 I think back to Assessment, or Facilitation, or Mediation, and can’t help but to be reminded that those courses, specifically, have helped set a framework for what I do as a professional.”

 Diane graduated in 2008 with a Masters in College Student Affairs from there she started as the Assistant Director of Internships at Nova Southeastern.
 She continued her work at Nova, moving to Associate Director of Career Development.
 She enjoyed having the experience of being a Graduate Assistant in the Division.
 She described the experiences she had as giving her multiple opportunities to develop as a professional.
 Diane was provided a great mentorship through the faculty at Nova and she gained the skills to become a strong student leader and a successful professional.
 Today, as she deals with Graduate Assistants, she tries to mentor them and also tries to develop them into great young professionals in the field.
 She has enjoyed her time at Nova and wants to assist future student leaders to reach their full potential.